 When carbon has to take the place of steel or aluminum, it’s crucial that standards are strictly adhered to during the manufacturing process.

 Quality control during manufacture determines the safety feature of carbon fiber.
 The United States has standards & regulations that govern the production process as a whole.
 However, the fact is that many carbon components are manufactured in Taiwan and China where U.S. regulations don’t apply

 Even the most insignificant error can cause significant defects:

 In a recent case, some cyclists were critically injured after the bikes they were riding failed due to defective carbon fiber components.
 The cyclists sued Morgan Hill-based Specialized Bicycle Components Company.
 After the flaw was uncovered, the firm had to recall thousands of bikes that it had sold to the consumers because of the likelihood that a similar defect could endanger rider safety.
 The recall was the most recent in a sequence of analogous announcements made in the past few years linking potential defects related to carbon fiber bicycles.

 If you have been injured while riding on a carbon fiber bicycle you may be entitled to compensation.
-Bruce Hagen and Ken Rosskopf are highly experienced bicycle wreck lawyers.
+Hagen and Rosskopf, LLC has highly experienced bicycle wreck lawyers.
 Whether your injury is due to defective equipment or a driver’s negligence, Bruce Hagen and Ken Rosskopf are cyclists who represent cyclists and they can help you handle your case.
 Contact us today to take the next step.